 - Halloween hairstyle

 - Listen to a Halloween playlist.
 We love the Kidz Bop Halloween list.
-If you have older kids, create one together coming up the best soundtrack for the next big horror movie.
+The Disney Halloween Playlist on Spotify is excellent too!
+If you have older kids, create one together coming up with the best soundtrack for the next big horror movie.

 - Get a cheap bag of cotton spiderwebs and turn some windows, a coffee table, or a shelf with decor into a Halloween scene.